Bigmouth Strikes Again: A live version of the song appeared as the closing song on the band's only live album, Rank. Another live version, recorded at the Greek Theatre in Berkeley, California, in August 1986, was released in 2017 to promote a collector's edition of The Queen Is Dead.Reception

 "Bigmouth Strikes Again" has seen critical acclaim since its release.
 Decades later critic Stephen Thomas Erlewine of AllMusic would praise the song's "minor-key rush," while Clash wrote that the song's "brash Stones-esque rock and sharp guitar lines still sound vital today."
-Far Out wrote that the song was "the perfect combination of Morrissey’s playful self-deprecating lyricism coupled with Johnny Marr’s ferociously upbeat riff which is a combination that many other acts have tried to replicate but nobody has managed to capture the magic that these two would create in their five active years together."

 Several publications have ranked the song as one of the band's best songs.
 Billboard ranked the song as the band's second best, while NME named it the band's fourth best.
 Paste called it the band's tenth best, while Louder included it in their unranked top ten, writing, "This could be their most iconic song."
 Rolling Stone ranked it as the Smiths' 13th best, writing, "'Bigmouth' was the funniest song they'd ever done – that drum break alone is a comic masterpiece."
 Consequence of Sound listed the song as the band's 19th best.